How likely are electric cars to suffer a flat battery?

 On average, respondents believed 65 percent of EV breakdowns were caused by the drive battery having no power left.

-In reality, in a sample of 13,000 electric vehicle breakdowns attended by the AA, less than four percent were due to the driving battery being flat.
+The truth was somewhat different.
+In a sample of 13,000 electric vehicle breakdowns attended by the AA, less than four percent were due to the drive battery being flat.

-Problems with tyres and the conventional 12-volt battery, used for starting and powering the car’s ancillaries, such as headlights or the infotainment, were actually the top two reasons for EV breakdown callouts.
-Interestingly, the same is true for cars powered by petrol or diesel engines.
+So what prompted the AA callouts?
+Problems with tyres and the conventional 12-volt battery (used for starting the car and powering ancillaries such as headlights or infotainment), were actually the top two reasons for EV breakdowns.
+Interestingly, the same is true for ‘ICE’ cars powered by conventional combustion engines.

 Going the extra mile